-While my journal is dominated by work-related entries, I have been putting off committing a post to my blog for two main reasons.
+While my journal is dominated by work-related entries, I have been putting-off committing a post to my blog for two main reasons.
 Firstly, my experiences at work, so far, have been far from ideal.
-And secondly, it would be inappropriate to post on a public forum about all the detail of my particular placement situation.
-So, I am faced with a dilemma: how do I best describe my work experiences (because I know that many of you have expressed much interest), without exposing some of the essential, but perhaps sometimes sensitive, details that illuminate the reality of the situation.
+And secondly, it would be inappropriate to publicly post all the detail of my particular placement difficulties.
+So, I am faced with a dilemma: how do I best describe my work experiences (because this is what many people are most interested in reading about), without exposing some of the essential, but perhaps often sensitive, details that illuminate the reality of the situation.
 One thing I can do is ask a couple of trusted colleagues to read drafts of these posts, before I publish them.

 I have read many wonderful stories from development workers and it has been very interesting to follow the progression of their work.
 When I first considered writing this blog, I had imagined that it would be structured very differently.
 I intended it to represent the story of my time in Bangladesh through my experiences of working here.
 My work placement, after all, was my principal reason for being in Bangladesh.
 In fact, I had originally hoped to go to Africa, but I chose Bangladesh because of the remarkable fit between the placement offered and my particular skills and experience (see post 3).

-Meaningful work is something that is very important, and indeed necessary, for me personally.
-For more than a decade now I have been trying to redefine the relationship between ‘work’ and ‘non-work’ in my life.
-I have been trying to find ‘work’ – and a way of working – that can be an integral part of my life – interwoven with who I am and what I do.
+Meaningful work is something that is very important to me, and indeed necessary.
+For more than a decade now, I have been trying to redefine the relationship between ‘work’ and ‘non-work’ in my life.
+I have been trying to find ‘work’ – and a way of working – that can be an integral part of my life, interwoven with who I am and what I do.
 So, for example, I don’t subscribe to the juxtaposition of ‘life’ and ‘work’ as implied in the term ‘work-life balance’.
 In an ideal situation, both would be interconnected meaningfully as part of a whole.
-Of course this approach means letting go of conventional ideas like ‘career’, ‘career path’, ‘career ladder’, etc. Instead abilities such as ‘flexibility’, ‘tolerance for change and unpredictability’ and ‘merging of self-and-other interests’ need to be fostered.
+Of course this approach means letting go of conventional ideas like ‘career’, ‘career path’, ‘career ladder’, etc. Instead abilities such as ‘flexibility’, ‘tolerance for change and unpredictability’ and ‘merging of self- and other-interests’ need to be fostered.
 My decision to volunteer for a year in Bangladesh was entered into in this spirit.
 I envisaged it as a year when I would combine my interests in development and social justice; adventure and travel; people and place; research and mentoring; while living, learning and making a shared and meaningful contribution to life in a new cultural milieu.

 My placement: What and where?